-(1) Ownership.
-The university shall own all trademarks associated with the university, its name, its activities, and its slogans.

-(2) Disposition.
-The university shall register and manage the use and application of its trademarks.

-(3) Protection and Promotion.
+- a.
+Ownership.
+The university shall own all trademarks associated with the university, its name, its activities, and its slogans. - b.
+Disposition.
+The university shall register and manage the use and application of its trademarks. - c.
+Protection and Promotion.
 The university or its designated agent shall assume full responsibility for the protection and promotion of university trademarks.
-Consult the Communications office for use of trademarks.
+University Marketing and Communications is the point of contact for matters concerning the use of trademarks.